AnnaRaman/Milestone-project-1/README.md

 My focus with the design was to facilitate the users search for what they are looking for; hence, the simplistic and minimalist layout of the website.
 I chose a neutral colour scheme to maintain the acknowledgement of the serious nature of the lockdown, whilst making scrolling through the website as aesthetically pleasing to as many people as possible.

+User Stories
+1. As a member of the public enduring the quarantine i want to seek some advice so i know what i should be doing to keep safe
+2. As a member of the public enduring the quarantine i want to find out about what other people are doing during the lockdown so that i can find a new hobby
+3. As a member of the public enduring the quarantine i want to find some details to enable me to volunteer and help those in need

 *add links to wireframes

 ### Features